 The board is responsible for the Group's system of internal control and for reviewing its effectiveness.
 It is the role of management to implement the board's policies on risk and control through the design and operation of appropriate internal control systems.
-For the whole of the year under review and up to the date of approval of the Annual Report and Financial Statements, the board has had formal procedures in place to ensure that it is in a position to consider all the significant aspects of internal control and has worked closely with the external auditors in assessing and ensuring their effectiveness.
+For the whole of the year under review and up to the date of approval of the Annual Report and Financial Statements, the board has had formal procedures in place to ensure that it is in a position to consider all the significant aspects of internal control.